NLnetLabs/rotonda-doc/manual/source/index.rst

 External Data Sources
    ``Roto`` filter units should be able to make decisions based on real-time external data sources.
-Similarly filter units should be ahlt to make decisions based on data present in multiple RIBs.
+Similarly filter units should be able to make decisions based on data present in multiple RIBs.
 External data sources can be, among others, files, databases or even a RIB backed by an RTR connection.